 And then, one day I met this lovely lady, a foreigner herself, from Poland.
 She had such a beautiful accent – you could immediately tell she wasn’t from around here, yet it was something so pleasant and authentic in her voice, that it made me completely fall in love with her inflexion.
 She has been living in the UK for nearly 20 years and you could still tell that she wasn’t native AND that gave me hope.

 Because you see, I had this voice inside my head that was constantly reminding me that I am not from around here, that people will notice and they will back out.

 Absolute nonsense, I know, because actually native people usually appreciate when somebody tries to learn their language.
-I read and had endless conversations with people from all over the world on this topic and this is a general belief.
+I read about it and I even had endless conversations with people from all over the world on this topic and this is a general belief.
 It might be slightly different with English, though, since it’s an international language, but still.

 And so, I challenged that voice of mine.
 I kindly asked it what it was afraid of.
 I asked for the REAL reason, the skin-deep one.
 And when I finally deeply listened to that voice of mine, I kindly asked it to be silent.

 The next day I did this, I applied for a grant, got accepted and met my business mentor soon afterwards.
 That ONE question set me free and I invite you to do the same.